wildfly/quickstart/README.md

 #### What is It?

 _Byteman_ is a tool which simplifies tracing and testing of Java programs.
-Byteman allows you to insert extra Java code into your application, either as it is loaded during JVM startup or even after it has already started running.
+Byteman allows you to insert extra Java code into your application, either as it is loaded during JVM startup or after it has already started running.
 This code can be used to trace what the application is doing and to monitor and debug deployments to be sure it is operating correctly.
 You can also use _Byteman_ to inject faults or synchronization code when testing your application.
 A few of the quickstarts use _Byteman_ to halt an application server in the middle of a distributed transaction to demonstrate crash recovery.

 #### Download and Configure Byteman

 1. Download Byteman from <http://www.jboss.org/byteman/downloads/>
-2. Extract the zip file to a directory of your choice.
+2. Extract the ZIP file to a directory of your choice.
 3. By default, the Byteman download provides unrestricted permissions to _others_ which can cause a problem when running Ruby commands for the OpenShift quickstarts.
 To restrict the permissions to _others_, open a command line and type the followinge:

         cd byteman-download-2.0.0/